Master of Science in Counseling (School Counseling)

 Related Programs

-While the M.S. in Counseling (School Counseling) is the primary program for aspiring school counselors, FHSU offers several related educational programs that can complement your education and enhance your career prospects.
-They include:
+While the M.S. in Counseling (School Counseling) is the primary program for aspiring school counselors, several related programs are available to complement this education and broaden career opportunities.
+These include:

 - M.S. in Counseling (Clinical Mental Health Counseling)